zsimon13/stock_analysis/README.md

 ## Results
 ### Refactoring the Code
 In order to increase the efficiency of the analysis, I had to optimize how the loops were nested.
-This was achieved by first creating an array for the ticker symbols "ticker" and then declaring a variable "tickerindex", that could be used in the 3 arrays I would then create: tickerVolumes, tickerStartingPrices, and tickerEndingPrices.
+This was achieved by first creating an array for the ticker symbols "ticker" and then declaring a variable "tickerindex", that could be used in the 3 arrays I would then create: "tickerVolumes", "tickerStartingPrices", and "tickerEndingPrices".
 ### Refactored Code
 ![Refactored Code](https://user-images.githubusercontent.com/102814578/167235068-629d4347-02ee-45ed-b022-0e808144c495.png)
 ![Refactored Code 2](https://user-images.githubusercontent.com/102814578/167235079-07a228fa-5507-49d6-8e74-6d336025e002.png)